Required Annual Training

 I thought I completed my training, but I have a hold, what should I do?

 First, we always recommend logging back into Blackboard and checking your gradebook.
-If all three modules are not showing green or marked as complete, then you likely missed a module or part of a module.
+If all three modules on your gradebook are not showing green or marked as complete, then you likely missed a module or part of a module.
 Additionally, all three quizzes required a minimum 80/100 (or 8/10) to be marked fully complete.
 If you received less than an 80 (or 8/10), you have not fully completed that module and must re-take it to receive a passing grade.

 How are holds removed?